Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 - **Engagement Activities**: Introduce interactive activities to foster community spirit and enhance participation in future events, ensuring that each activity is created with participant feedback in mind to maximize engagement.
 - **Feedback Integration**: Collect and analyze participant feedback post-events to refine future sessions, ensuring they effectively meet the group's needs.
-- **Event Themes Exploration**: Assess and implement session themes based on participant input to keep discussions engaging and relevant.
+- **Event Themes Exploration**: Assess and implement session themes based on participant suggestions to keep discussions engaging and relevant.
 - **Collaboration Opportunities**: Investigate possible partnerships with community groups to expand resources and engagement for participants.

 - **Discussion Topics Creation**: Compile and prioritize participant-suggested topics to align discussions with their interests, ensuring they reflect the evolving needs and interests of the group.